nithishwar2709/Flipflop-using-Blocking-and-Non-blocking-Assignments/README.md

-# Flipflop-using-Blocking-and-Non-blocking-Assignments
-Exp 3 -Write and simulate D, SR, JK, T Flipflops using Blocking and Non blocking Assignments
+## Exp 3 -Write and simulate D, SR, JK, T Flipflops using Blocking and Non blocking Assignments
-   Aim: To design and simulate D, SR, JK, T Flipflops using Blocking and Non blocking Assignments in Verilog HDL and verify its functionality through a testbench using the Vivado 2023.1 simulation environment.
+##   Aim: To design and simulate D, SR, JK, T Flipflops using Blocking and Non blocking Assignments in Verilog HDL and verify its functionality through a testbench using the Vivado 2023.1 simulation environment.

-  Apparatus Required:
+##  Apparatus Required:
   Vivado 2023.1
-Procedure:
+## Procedure:

 Launch Vivado Open Vivado 2023.1 by double-clicking the Vivado icon or searching for it in the Start menu.
 Create a New Project Click on "Create Project" from the Vivado Quick Start window.
 In the New Project Wizard: Project Name: Enter a name for the project (e.g., Mux4_to_1).